-A short canal break is the ideal introduction to a narrowboat holiday: our Weekend Canal Break offers everything from history, culture or adventure to total escapism and relaxation.
+A short canal break on a boat is the ideal introduction to a narrowboat holiday: our Weekend Canal Break offers everything from history, culture or adventure to total escapism and relaxation.
 It's also a perfect introduction to canal boating for the novice and we love to welcome young families right through to larger party groups all of whom we are determined to help to enjoy an unforgettable first experience afloat.

-Your weekend narrowboat break starts between 13.30 and 16.00 on Friday and finishes at 09.00 on Monday (although many hirers hand the boat back on Sunday afternoon to get back for work on Monday).
-If you arrive in good time you will have two whole days of boating and the remainder of Friday afternoon to enjoy your weekend afloat.
+Your weekend narrowboat break starts between 13.30 and 16.00 on Friday and finishes at 09.00 on Monday (although many hirers hand the narrowboat back on Sunday afternoon to get back for work on Monday).
+If you arrive in good time you will have two whole days of boating and the remainder of Friday afternoon to enjoy your canal weekend afloat.

 Choose from our perfectly-located holiday boat hire bases at Lower Heyford in rural Oxfordshire on the Oxford Canal or historic Bradford on Avon close to Bath on the Kennet and Avon Canal.
 Combine the unmatched rural charm of the Cotswolds and River Thames with a visit to Oxford; meander along the idyllic Oxford Canal toward Cropredy; or cruise to Bath on the K&A Canal through the stunning Avon Valley toward world-famous Bath and Bristol – home of the world’s first steamship – SS Great Britain.
 Or, if you’re really wanting to work lots of locks, go to Devizes and ascend and then straight back down the famous Caen Hill Locks the very next day!